Einat Amir: Artistic Career

 Amir’s artworks has been shown at; MoMA PS1 New York, PERFORMA13 New York, Manifesta12 Palermo, Palais De Tokyo Paris, MAXXI National Museum of Rome, Istanbul Museum of Modern Art Turkey, NGV Triennial in Melbourne, The 6th Thessaloniki Biennale, Whitechapel Gallery London, The Kitchen New York, Museum of Contemporary Art in Roskilde, Bergen Kunsthall Norway, Dallas Contemporary Art Center Texas, Tel Aviv Museum Israel, The Israel Museum, and Lilith Performance Studio Malmö, among other venues.

 She held a residency from the Antonio Ratti Foundation in Italy in 2008, and in 2011 Amir held a residency at Palais de Tokyo, at La Pavillon in Paris.She was awarded the Young Artist Award from the Ministry of Culture, Israel in 2012 as well.
 In 2013, she was a grant recipient for Artis and held a residency at ArtPort Art Center in Tel Aviv, Israel.
 In 2014, she held a residency at the Hyde Park Art Center in Chicago, IL.
 In 2016 she had received the Lighton International Artists Exchange Award, and held a residency in Bemis Art Center, Omaha, NE.
 In 2018, she held a residency at Iaspis, Stockholm, Sweden and received the CEC ArtsLink Independent Projects award.

-Themes and Art-Science Collaborations
+Artworks Themes and Art-Science Collaborations

 Amir's video and performance-based work present staged interventions and situations that cross fiction with reality.

 Amir has appeared in some of her own works, and also makes use of actors and willing audience as participants in structured interactions in controlled environments, to illustrate and challenge societal norms.
-Her earlier works are about issues of gender and self-representation, and relate to her experience as a gay artist living and working in Israeli society.
+Her earlier works are about issues of gender and social identity, and relate to her experience as a gay artist living and working in Israeli society.
 Some of her works focus on the effects on individual people of power relationships structured by societal norms.